Yemen records first coronavirus case in Taiz province as virus spreads

 Around 80% of the population, or 24 million people, rely on humanitarian aid and 10 million are at risk of starvation.
 Disease is rife and some like dengue fever share the same symptoms as the novel coronavirus, making it harder to detect.

-Yemen is also split into rival power centres.
+Yemen is split into rival power centres.
 On Wednesday the Aden-based government’s emergency coronavirus committee voiced concern that Houthi officials were not admitting to a coronavirus outbreak in Sanaa.
 The group’s health authorities said all suspected cases there had tested negative for COVID-19.

+Houthi authorities sent a letter to the U.N. humanitarian coordinator in Yemen, dated April 30 and seen by Reuters, requesting at least 250,000 swab and 100,000 polymerase chain reaction (PCR) tests and 15 PCR testing devices.

+Yemeni authorities have upgraded 37 hospitals across the country with makeshift coronavirus wings but there is a shortage of testing kits, ventilators and hospital beds.

-Reporting by Mohammed Ghobari and Lisa Barrington; Writing by Ghaida Ghantous; Editing by Chris Reese and Jonathan Oatis
+Reporting by Mohammed Ghobari and Lisa Barrington; Writing by Ghaida Ghantous; Editing by Jonathan Oatis and Edmund Blair